CarlosANovo/DECAF/README.md

 ### Decentralized car sharing made fun
    **DECAF** is an Ethereum based platform that provides car manufacturers a way to enter the car-sharing business.
 Brands add cars to the network and receive tokens doing so.
 The more cars a brand has on DECAF, the more token get distributed to the brand.
 These tokens are then given to users based on use-time, streaks of use, achievements, quests.

    ### How to win tokens

    By requesting and using cars, by completing certain quests or unlocking acheivements you can win XP and each time you level up you win tokens.
-The tokens you receive can be given by more than one brand depending whose quests you completed or by the time you used each brand car's.
+The tokens you receive can be given by more than one brand depending whose quests you completed or by the time you used each brand's cars.

    ### How to spend tokens
+  Tokens can be spent by users to enhance their experience.
+They can then be used to get discounts or even free rides, get discounts in, for example, VOLVO experiencies (free museum visit, free oil change) or restaurants/hotels/etc that want to partner with our platform.
 ### Volvo token

 ## How I built it